micropython/micropython/docs/library/pyb.Pin.rst

 For the pyboard, x3_af would contain:
     [Pin.AF1_TIM2, Pin.AF2_TIM5, Pin.AF3_TIM9, Pin.AF7_USART2]

-Normally, each peripheral would configure the af automatically, but sometimes the same function is available on multiple pins, and having more control is desired.
+Normally, each peripheral would configure the alternate function automatically, but sometimes the same function is available on multiple pins, and having more control is desired.

 To configure X3 to expose TIM2_CH3, you could use::

-   pin = pyb.Pin(pyb.Pin.board.X3, mode=pyb.Pin.AF_PP, af=pyb.Pin.AF1_TIM2)
+   pin = pyb.Pin(pyb.Pin.board.X3, mode=pyb.Pin.AF_PP, alt=pyb.Pin.AF1_TIM2)

 or::

-   pin = pyb.Pin(pyb.Pin.board.X3, mode=pyb.Pin.AF_PP, af=1)
+   pin = pyb.Pin(pyb.Pin.board.X3, mode=pyb.Pin.AF_PP, alt=1)

 Methods
 -------